Bondo vs. Fiberglass

 9. Do I Need Special Tools for Fiberglass Repairs?

 Yes, working with fiberglass may require special tools such as fiberglass cloth, resin, and a fiberglass mat.
 Invest in quality tools to ensure a successful application.
-(See Also: Can You Spray Polyester Primer Over Bare Metal?
-Tips and Best Practices)
+(See Also: Does Self Etching Primer Work on Chrome?
+A Comprehensive Guide)

 10. Can Bondo and Fiberglass Be Used Together?